davidspy629/tankGame/icons/iconsCredit.md

-Credit to https://github.com/LordAliander, for the creating the icons.
+Credit to https://github.com/LordAliander, for creating the icons.